gdbroman/broman.blog/_posts/2020/2020-11-24-take-the-call.md

 Either way, the first couple of calls tend to be the biggest.

-You’ll always look back on that first one.
-So don’t waste it.
+You’ll always look back on that first one: Don’t waste it.